njimrake-afk/CS_Advisor_RAG/README.md

 1. **Initial Manual Ingestion:** I started by manually collecting and cleaning raw policy text into Markdown to test RAG response quality on Alltius KNO+.
 2. **Recognizing the Automation Bottleneck:** I quickly realized that manual data extraction was inefficient, as it wouldn't scale as university catalogs and prerequisites update.
 3. **Automated Pipeline via BeautifulSoup:** To automate any further data ingestion, I built a custom Python web scraper using `requests` and `BeautifulSoup4` (`scripts/scraper.py`).
 The script automatically fetches live UCI web pages, strips away HTML boilerplate (navbars, footers, scripts), and formats clean `.md` files which then only had to be converted to pdf and then uploaded, making the process quite efficient.
+4. Through this method, i scraped 3 files, namely CS_Advisor.pdf - Information about the ics advising available to students, Major_Requirements.pdf - The requirements every CS student had to complete, Enrollment_Policies.pdf - Information about the enrollment into UCI

 ## 🔍 Key Findings & Current Work in Progress